serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Reporting/ReportRegistry.Category/Category.md

 | --- | --- |
 | key | Category key |
 | title | Category title |

+## Remarks

+Creates an instance of the class

 ## See Also